team-raphael/dad-overflow/README.md

 ## For Online Usage
 Must be a member thats is logged in to use most website features.
 ## For Local Usage
-Before you start, be sure to be in command line and "cd" to app's file location Start by installing front and backend dependencies.
+Before you start, be sure to be in command line and "cd" to app's file location.
+Start by installing front and backend dependencies.
 While in this app's directory, run the following command:

 ```